ocopjs/fields/todos/CalendarDay/README.md

 In Mongoose the field is added using the `String` schema type.

-The `isRequired` config option is enforced by BuonJS only.
+The `isRequired` config option is enforced by OcopJS only.

 ### Knex adapter

 The Knex adapter uses the [Knex `date` type](https://knexjs.org/#Schema-date):

-The `isRequired` config option is enforced by BuonJS and, if equal to `true`, the column is set as not nullable.
+The `isRequired` config option is enforced by OcopJS and, if equal to `true`, the column is set as not nullable.